-As we were planning our trip, I worried that our two boys (both six-years-old) were too young to fully enjoy the park.
-I’ve always thought of Universal as a “big kid’s park,” suited to tweens and above who had outgrown the Disney parks.
-My boys are the perfect age for Disney and as I planned our trip, I kept wondering if I’d made the right choice in vacations.
+As we were planning our first trip I worried our boys were too young to fully enjoy the park.
+I’ve always thought of Universal as a “big kid’s park,” suited to tweens and above who had outgrown the Disney Parks…or who at least thought they had.
+I don't think you ever really outgrow Disney but that's not why we're here today.
+As I was planning our trip to Universal, I kept thinking how my kids were the perfect age for Disney World.
+I kept wondering if I’d made the right choice in vacations.
+Spoiler alert: I did.
+See also we went to Disney World three months later and it was a totally different experience – don't compare.

 There are so many cool things for families with younger kids to do at Universal Studios Florida.
-We spent three full days in the parks and left wanting more.
-As I write this, we haven’t been home a full 24 hours and we are not only planning our next trip but figuring out how we can extend our stay.
+We spent three full days in the parks and left wanting more, which is always the sign of a great vacation.

-Here are my top 12 tips to squeeze the most juice out of your trip to Universal Studios Florida.
+Here are my top 12 tips to squeeze the most juice out of your trip to Universal Studios Florida and rock it with younger kids:

 The resort had all the amenities we could have ever wanted and then some: gift shops, amazing restaurants and a fantastic pool area with a man-made sandy beach.
 The rooms were a good value and while you can certainly find lodging in the Orlando area for less, absolutely nothing beats the convenience of being close to the parks.